emmameyer/DNA_Mechanics/gromacs_files/README.md

         *   Ions
         *   System
         *   Molecules: make sure the molecules are correct and in the same order as the include statements (strand1 and strand 2, DNA_chain whatever)
 5. pdb2gmx outputs gro files as well that need to be combined.
-Merge the processed gro files together using MDAnalaysis, use [merge_gro_files.py](../code/merge_gro_files.py).
+Merge the processed gro files together using MDAnalaysis, use [merge_gro_files.py](../code/merge_gro_files.py), again, when you combine these gro files, it's good practice to keep the established order of objects.
 6. Make the object be in the center of a box aligned to the z-axis
     * gmx editconf -f most_recent_gro_either_processed_or_merged.gro -princ -o system_aligned.gro
     * gmx editconf -f system_aligned.gro -center 0 0 0 -o system_centered.gro